Introduction

 Runbox Mail Manager All (browser based) With browser plugins installed.
 Mailvelope, Gpg4win and GPGTools can provide basic PGP/Inline encryption of text in some browsers.
 Attachments are not encrypted.

-Apple Mail OS X S/MIME, PGP with GPGMail add-on (as of release 2018.4 GPGMail is no longer free software).
+Apple Mail OS X S/MIME, PGP with GPGMail add-on

 Microsoft Outlook Windows, OS X S/MIME.